 NTPC (National Thermal Power Company) Ltd

 NTPC (National Thermal Power Company) Ltd, with its subsidiaries, partners, and joint ventures, is principally involved in generating and selling bulk power to state power utilities.
 The group’s other businesses include consultation, project management and supervision, energy trading, oil and gas exploration, and coal mining.
 And it wants to expand its non-fossil fuel asset concentration from 7% of total capacity to 30% by 2032.
-As of today’s date, this is the share price of NTPC Ltd.
+As of today’s date, this is NTPC share price

 Tata Power Company Ltd

 Tata Power Company Limited primarily engages in power generation, transmission, and distribution.
 It intends to generate all of its power from renewable sources.
 It also makes solar roofing and wants to construct 1 lakh electric vehicle charging stations by 2025.
 In the future, the company hopes to achieve a clean and green portfolio of 80% by 2030 and 100% by 2045 and develop through low-carbon enterprises.
-As of today’s date, this is the share price of Tata Power Company Ltd.
+As of today’s date, this is Tata Power Company share price

 Borosil Renewables Ltd